Inclusion & SEND

 Wihtin this site, you will find out what Oaklands School will provide for pupils with SEND.
 The provision at Oaklands School includes:

 - High quality teaching – noting that every teacher is responsible for responding to the strengths and needs of all pupils (Teachers’ Standards 2012)

 - Structured and graduated responses to meeting individual needs delivered through the Assessment, Plan, Do, Review cycle as set out in the 2014 SEN Code of Practice.

 For more information about our school, read our Special Educational Needs & Disabilities Information Report.

 What do I do if I have any worries about my child’s needs?

 If you have any concerns about your child, the first thing is to speak to their class teacher.
-Ms Gillie Russell is the Assistant Headteacher for Inclusion and SEND and she works with all the staff to ensure that they are meeting all children’s needs.
+You may need to speak to Gillie Russell is the Assistant Headteacher for SEND who will work with the class teacher to support your child.

 If you have any questions about yours child’s learning, come into school and make an appointment with Gillie Russell or use this contact form to submit an email.